Abby (The Last of Us): Writing

 An early iteration of the story had a young Abby witnessing an attack on her group by Joel and Tommy, who were hunters at the time (in the unseen 20 years of the first game), and vowing revenge.
 As the story and its theme of violence developed, the writers found it more interesting for Abby's father to have been killed by the player in the first game and directly tie into Joel's actions.
 The switch to Abby in the game's first chapter was done to demonstrate her personality and vulnerabilities and avoid her portrayal as a typical antagonist.
 She was originally set to be the primary playable character for the game's early hours before killing Joel, but the plot was restructured, and Druckmann felt that personalizing the character too early in the game was "too easy"; he wanted players to hate Abby early in the game, but later empathize with her.
 He avoided writing her as a "perfect" character, instead prompting empathy through her flaws and redemptive actions.
 Druckmann told Bailey to avoid smiling as Abby, noting that "it should feel like a reward if she's smiling".
 One of Abby's most notable vulnerabilities is her crippling fear of heights.

 Some of the game's flashback scenes with Abby initially depicted her joining the WLF, though it was an unconscious decision on her behalf, as the leader of the WLF was a fellow member of her former group and acted as a father figure for her.
 Abby's goal to kill Joel was fueled by her desire to return to a world before her father's death, but she discovers it impossible.
 After witnessing Owen's refusal to give up looking for a "light" in a world of darkness, she finds her own purpose in protecting Yara and Lev, which Druckmann felt mirrored Joel's redemption arc from the first game.
 Owen represents emotion in contrast to Abby's pessimism.
 The obstacles she overcomes when gathering medical supplies to save Yara's life demonstrates the lengths to which she will go to help the children and redeem herself.
 Margenau felt that Abby was inspired to abandon her alliances after witnessing Lev's rebellious nature.
 Abby's plea to the Santa Barbara Rattlers to leave Lev alone is an intentional parallel with Ellie's plea for Abby to spare Joel earlier in the game.
-While shooting the final part of Abby and Ellie's climatic fight, in which Ellie tries to drown Abby by grabbing her throat and pinning her down in shallow water before eventually sparing her, Bailey held her breath for the entire section; Ashley Johnson, who plays Ellie, let go when she realized that Bailey's lips were turning blue.
+While shooting the final part of Abby and Ellie's climactic fight, in which Ellie tries to drown Abby by grabbing her throat and pinning her down in shallow water before eventually sparing her, Bailey held her breath for the entire section; Ashley Johnson, who plays Ellie, let go when she realized that Bailey's lips were turning blue.
 Bailey felt that Abby understood Ellie's emotions by the game's end, having dealt with her own father's death.